Bali with kids? The best 7 day Ubud itinerary for families

 It’s so wonderful that everyone wants a piece of it.
-Culture, nightlife, beaches, snorkelling, surfing, volcanoes, nature, waterfalls, delicious food, healing centres, alternative lifestyles…Bali has something for everyone…so everyone came to Bali.
+Culture, nightlife, beaches, snorkeling, surfing, volcanoes, nature, waterfalls, delicious food, healing centers, alternative lifestyles…Bali has something for everyone…so everyone came to Bali.

 After all this time in Bali, we have found the best activities in Ubud for families and what you actually should do if you have a week in Ubud with your kids to see the best that Bali has to offer.